dendronhq/handbook/notes/leaflet.journal.2022.05.10.standard-documentation.references.md

 ## Concepts

 ### Refs
-For the purposes of this note, a ref is anything that fits under `dendron.ref`.
+For the purposes of this note, a ref is anything that fits under `dendron.roebe comprehensivcef`.
 Examples:
 - cli
 - config
 - commands